stevenhirsch/Human-Motion-Analysis-with-Kinect-v2/README.md

 You might be wondering why none of the data was filtered in the pipeline.
 The main reason for this is because the filtering methods are somewhat sensitive to the people and tasks one is planning to collect, so I didn't want to make that decision (yet).
 I'm hoping to include a boolean for filtering the data once I've decided how I want to deal with the "raw" quaternions in the future, but for now it's raw data only.
 For teaching purposes, I think this can either highlight the importance of filtering data and/or provide an opportunity to apply smoothing techniques to data you've collected yourself.

-Second, as eluded to earlier, the Kinect doesn't always collect at a consistent sample frequency.
+Second, as mentioned earlier, the Kinect doesn't always collect at a consistent sample frequency.
 Depending on the processor and current computer load it can drop below the standard rate of 30fps.
 Personally, I've found it almost always samples at about 30fps on my 2015 13inch MacBook Pro running Windows 10, but regardless, resampling the data at a consistent frequency is necessary if you wanted to scale this to some other research application or assess the Kinect's validity.
 For teaching purposes, I think it would suffice to simply use the frame number or timestamps themselves to visualize the data.
 Alternatively, you can implement your own resampling algorithm.

 Finally, I've only included rotations for the hip and knee joint as they can be applied for gait analysis or other lower extremity exercises.
 Given that upper extremity motion is quantified a bit differently (a different rotation sequence is recommended to the one provided in this pipeline) and it is less relevant to some of the "beginner" things I am exploring with this pipeline, I've omitted it.
 The principles outlined in this document should be helpful to guide future work and teaching projects for other joints.